potatosalad775/eqTrainer/README.md

   />
 </a>

-You can also directly download APK file from [Release Section](https://github.com/potatosalad775/eqTrainer/releases/latest) as well.
+You can also directly download APK file from [Release Section][RELEASE] as well.

 ### iOS (≥ 12.1)

-eqTrainer for iOS and iPadOS is available on [Release Section](https://github.com/potatosalad775/eqTrainer/releases/latest) as an iPA file.
+eqTrainer for iOS and iPadOS is available on [Release Section][RELEASE] as an iPA file.

 You have to sign it with your own Apple ID to install it.
 Not sure how? try [Sideloadly](https://sideloadly.io/) or [AltStore](https://altstore.io/).